-\$6.6 million for the year ended March 31, 1998 and net losses of \$13.3 million for the nine months ended December 31, 1998.
+\$6.6 million and \$13.3 million, respectively.
 We may not be able to achieve profitability on a quarterly or annual basis in the future.
 Recent revenue growth also may not be sustainable and may not be indicative of future operating results.
 Most of our expenses are fixed in advance, and we generally are unable to reduce our expenses significantly in the short term to compensate for any unexpected delay or decrease in anticipated revenues.
 In addition, in order to implement our incubator strategy successfully, we expect to continue to make significant investments in each of our business divisions.
 As a result, we may continue to experience losses which could cause the market price of our stock to decline.

-OUR INCUBATOR STRATEGY IS EXPENSIVE AND MAY NOT BE SUCCESSFUL.
+Our Incubator Strategy is Expensive and May Not Be Successful.
 We have initiated a business strategy called our incubator strategy, which is expensive and highly risky.
 The goal of this strategy is to nurture and develop companies that can be spun-off to our stockholders.
 This strategy has in the past required us to make significant investments in our business divisions, both for research and development, and also to develop a separate infrastructure for each of our divisions, sufficient to allow the division to function as an independent public company.
 We expect to continue to invest heavily in the development of our divisions with the goal of conducting additional public offerings.
 We may not recognize the benefits of this investment for a significant period of time, if at all.
 Our ability to complete an initial public offering of any of our divisions and spin-off our interest to our stockholders will depend upon numerous factors, including: